benvaljean/benvaljean.github.io/_posts/2014-12-06-Vim.markdown

     set number
     set ignorecase

+### Viewing panes

+To split the current file into two horizontal panes:

+    :split

+Use Ctrl+W to switch panes.

 ### Recall previous command

 Press Esc to enter command mode, type a single colon, after which the up